FA Cup draw: Man City, Man Utd, Arsenal & Chelsea learn quarter-final fates | Goal.com

 In the other confirmed fixtures so far, Sheffield United will host Arsenal and Newcastle United welcome current FA Cup holders Manchester City up north.

-The final quarter-final will see either Tottenham or Norwich play the winner of Derby County and Manchester United - with that duo to face off in the final last-16 match on Thursday.
+The final quarter-final will then see either Tottenham or Norwich play the winner of Derby County and Manchester United - with that duo to face off in the final last-16 match on Thursday night.

 With the Foxes and Blues sitting third and fourth respectively in the Premier League, their quarter-final clash looms as the most enticing with the duo playing out an entertaining 2-2 draw in the league in February.